Subsumption Algorithms for Three-Valued Geometric Resolution

 \section{Experiments}

-We present measurements on our benchmark set of matching instances.
-The benchmark sets were obtained by running a naive matching algorithm, and collecting some instances that took more than a day to solve.
-The horizontal line in the middle of the table marks the fact that the problems in the lower half of the table are from a different problem set, than the problems in the upper half.
-The problems that are marked with a $ * $ are satisfiable.
+We present measurements on two benchmark sets.
+Both sets were obtained by running {\bf Geo} on a few input problems, and collecting hard matching instances.
+The first set consists of problems that took more than an hour to solve with a naive matching algorithm.
+This set was used in Figures~\ref{Fig_unary_sat} and \ref{Fig_tyebye_z_maslem}.

 Entries in Figure~\ref{Fig_unary_sat} have form $ t(\lambda), $ where $ t $ is the time used in seconds, and $ \lambda $ the number of lemmas generated.
 For the 3d and 4th column, the times are the CPU-times reported by MiniSat (Version~2.0~beta) (\cite{Minisat2004}).
-Since currently MiniSat is not integrated into the program, it is difficult to measure the total time (conversion+solving).
+Since MiniSat is not integrated into {\bf Geo}, it is difficult to measure the total time (conversion+solving).
 For hard problems, the conversion times are probably negligible, but for trivial problems, they may be significant (in the same order of magnitude as the solving times) because translation is quadratic.
-It can be seen from Figure~\ref{Fig_unary_sat} that translation to propositional SAT is a serious candidate for being the best possible approach, even when we believe that implementation of Algorithm~\ref{Algo_unary} can be improved, without using datastructures for the refining algorithms of \cite{deNivelle2016a}.
+Due to the way the benchmarks were collected, they contain no trivial problems.
+It can be seen from Figure~\ref{Fig_unary_sat} that translation to propositional SAT is comparable to Algorithm~\ref{Algo_unary} with flat lemmas.
+We will dicuss this more in the context of Figure~\ref{Fig_unary_sat2}.
 We were not sure how to determine the number of lemmas generated during a run of MiniSat, due to the fact that it performs restarts.
 Currently, we simply added the numbers reported by the different restarts.
-Since MiniSat probably reuses lemmas between different restarts, this means that the indicated numbers are probably too high.
-On all problems, excpept for {\bf mod22}, the translation of Definition~\ref{Def_trans_SAT1} performs better than Definition~\ref{Def_trans_SAT2}.
+Since MiniSat probably reuses lemmas between different restarts, this means that the indicated numbers are likely too high.
+It can be seen that nearly always, Definition~\ref{Def_trans_SAT2} performs better than Definition~\ref{Def_trans_SAT1}.